subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 14

-Wittgenstein hypothized that there is a one-to-one or isometric mapping between propositions in language and images.
-It turns out there is a similar isometry between text and images generated by LLMs, and this exists at the Latent Space level (see Fig. 14).
+Wittgenstein hypothized that there is a one-to-one or isomorphic mapping between propositions in language and images.
+It turns out there is a similar isomorphism between text and images generated by LLMs, and this exists at the Latent Space level (see Fig. 14).

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant25.png)

 Figure 15

-One can start with a Latent Vector in the text Latent Space, and convert it into a piece of text using an LLM.
+We can start with a Latent Vector in the language Latent Space, and convert it into a piece of text using an LLM.
 We can also take the Latent Vector in the image Latent Space that corresponds to the text Latent Vector and also convert it into image.
 We will find that the semantic content of both the generated text and the image are the same.
-Hence the isometry between text and images is lade bare once we look at their Latent Spaces.
+Hence the isomorphism between language and images is laid bare at the level of their their Latent Spaces.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat33.png)

 Figure 16

-Fig. 16 shows the process by which a piece of text is converted into an image: We start with a piece of text, and use the LLM to convert it into its Latent Vector.
-We then take the Latent Vector and fed into an image generating ANN to get the corresponding image.
+Fig. 16 shows the process by which a piece of text is converted into an image: We start with the text, and use an LLM to convert it into its Latent Vector.
+We then feed the Latent Vector into an image generating ANN to get the corresponding image.

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant26.png)

 Figure 17

-Not all text that is generated by an LLM corresponds to the real world, the subset that does are called True Propositions by Wittgenstein.
-The subset of True Propositions maps one to one to the subset of images that correspond to our shared reality.
-Similarly there are subsets of the language Latent Space and the Image Latentr Space that correspond to True Propositions and they also map one to one to each other (this is shown in Fig. 17)..
+Not all text that is generated by an LLM corresponds facts in the real world, the subset that does were called True Propositions by Wittgenstein.
+True Propositions map isomorphically to the subset of images that correspond to reality.
+Similarly there are subsets of the language Latent Space and the Image Latent Space that correspond to True Propositions and they also map one to one to each other (this is shown in Fig. 17).

 How can a LLM tell whether a vector in its text Latent Space translates into a True Proposition?
 It cannot, this is something only a human can do since only humans are in direct contact with reality (this is the well known problem of hallucinations in LLMs).
 The world that is described to the LLM during its training consists of text taken from the open Internet and from books, and some of these may not be true.
 If an LLM cannot differentiate between True and False Propositions, then how can it be used to do science?
-We will investigate this question a the following section.
+We will investigate this question in the following section.

 ## Can LLMs Do Mathematics or Science?